-Gains and losses on disposals are determined by comparing net disposal proceeds with the carrying amount and are included in profit or loss.
+Gains and losses on disposals are determined by comparing net disposal proceeds with the carrying amount and are included in statement of comprehensive income.

 Property is subject to impairment review whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-The impairment loss is charged to profit or loss unless it reverses a previous revaluation in which case it is charged to the revaluation surplus.
+The impairment loss is charged to statement of comprehensive income unless it reverses a previous revaluation in which case it is charged to the revaluation surplus.